haxiomic/GPU-Fluid-Experiments/NOTES.md

 BUGS in Other Things:
 	- Chrome, if missing OES_texture_float_linear, chrome errors incorrectly 'missing OES_float_linear'
-	- Haxe Map.set should return the item set? (ie for chaining)
+	- Haxe Map.set should return the item set? (for chaining)
 	- haxe.Timer.delay not working on c++?
-	- Type.createInstance - why is there an argument limit???
+	- Type.createInstance - why is there an argument limit?
 There's no reason for there to be one.